aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/_index.md

 Creating a multiline string lets you:
 - **Represent complex linear features** without breaking them into separate layers.
 - **Perform spatial analysis** (e.g., length calculations, intersection tests) on the whole collection at once.
-- **Export or share** data in standard GIS formats that support multi‑part geometries.
+- **Export or share** data in standard GIS formats that support multi‑part geometries, especially when you need to **convert geometry to WKT** for interoperability.

 ## Prerequisites
 - Visual Studio 2022 or later (or any .NET IDE you prefer).